Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 - Cross off ideas you both agree won’t work.

 - If one of you thinks an idea might work, leave it on the list.

 - List the advantages and disadvantages for each idea you have left on the list.
 Look at the advantages first – try to find something positive about every idea.
-But keep your discussion brief so you don’t get stuck on any one solution.

 5. Try the solution